LoyolaChicagoCS/gradhandbook/source/regulations.rst

 You
 will need
-to notify the Associate Dean of the Graduate School before you can register for classes and resume study.
+to notify the Associate Dean of the Graduate School of your intent to enroll before you can register for classes and resume study.
+See :ref:`graduate-school-offices`.

 .. index:: dropping a course
    tuition penalties